 This will work wonders.
 If you’ve ever worked in a team that says things like “that’s the way it’s always been” you’ll know the feeling of being defeated by process.
 Create teams that ask “how could we make it better?”

-Ben Smit is the CEO and co-founder of Teamgage, software that helps organisations solve their people, culture and process issues and embrace continuous improvement.
+Ben Smit is the CEO and co-founder of Teamgage, a culture improvement tool for enterprise that helps organisations align their culture to their business strategy and embrace continuous improvement.
 Find out more at www.teamgage.com